kvasios/servobox/docs/content/user-guide/package-management.md

 servobox pkg-install libfranka-gen1 #or libfranka-fr3

 # Install franky for your robot type
-servobox pkg-install franky-fer     # For Franka Research 3 servobox pkg-install franky-gen1    # For Franka Panda Gen1
+servobox pkg-install franky-fr3     # For Franka Research 3
+servobox pkg-install franky-gen1    # For Franka Panda Gen1

 # Install ur_rtde for Universal Robots